Further notes on the term Anglo-Saxon

 The Inheritors

 Years ago I wrote here about Chesterton’s definition of bigotry as “the failure of the mind to imagine any other mind.”
 Chesterton wrote of contemporaries refusing to see one another’s political or religious perspectives—a distance that is difficult enough to bridge at any time.
 But what about perspectives separated by millennia?
-The Inheritors, William Golding’s second novel, attempts to reaching deep into prehistory to imagine a mind far more alien than any political or cultural opponent we resent today.
+The Inheritors, William Golding’s second novel, reaches deep into prehistory to imagine a mind far more alien than any political or cultural opponent we resent today.

 The Inheritors follows Lok, a Neanderthal man who is one of the junior males in a dwindling family group.
 The group is led by Mal, the eldest male; the old woman, who the reader gradually infers is Lok’s mother; Fa, Lok’s mate; Liku, their young daughter, to whom Lok is affectionate and devoted; Ha, another young man; Nil, his mate; and the new one, Ha and Nil’s infant boy.